DATA PROCESSING AGREEMENT

 3. Processor represents and warrants that these third parties shall comply to the obligations under this Data Processing Agreement and is liable for any damages caused by violations of these third parties as if it committed the violation itself.

 1. Processor shall use reasonable efforts to implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk for the processing operations involved, against loss or unlawful processing (in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to personal data transmitted, stored or otherwise processed).

 2. Processor shall implement at least the following specific security measures:

 - Physical access control measures

 - Organizational measures for access control

-- Logical access control, using: strong passwords, two
+- Logical access control, using: strong passwords, two factor authentication system

 - Random checks for compliance with its policies